rag-nar1/Word-In-Word-Typing-Site/README.md

 <img src="dbmodel.png" width="70%">

 ### Dependencies
-- The application uses the following dependencies:
+- The most important dependencies used in the application are:
     - Django
     - Python-dotenv
     - Django-extension